artemvmin/traktor_s5_mod/README.md

 ### Jump Mode

 Jump mode allows you to skip around the track using the pads.
 It also provides fine-tuned looping, allowing you to set the beginning and end of a loop.
 This means you can create loops of any beat size.
 If a loop is active, the jumping pads move the loop.
+Press "loop out" to exit the loop.

 - FREEZE for jump mode
 - SHIFT + FREEZE for freeze mode